Contributing to Ruby MRI

 I’ve recently tweeted about how awesome is VS Code’s devcontainers feature, and I wanted to try that for MRI too.
 It took me a single

 docker compose up and “Attach to container” in VS Code to allow to keep writing code in my editor while being able to build and test on Linux.
 That made me a lot comfortable working on the project.
-Here’s the docker-compose config that I’ve used.
+Check out the docker-compose.yml I’ve used.